 3. Year-over-year growth in unique site traffic is 7.8x higher for content marketing leaders compared to followers (19.7% vs 2.5%).
 (Source: Aberdeen)

 Content marketing leaders are pacesetters.
+They’re constantly improving their writing and their techniques.

 Do you know why there are more followers than leaders in the online marketing world?
 One reason is that leaders quite literally lead the way, by showing others how to get stuff done.